 Paying with cash can have some downsides.
 For example, some schools that allow students to set up payment plans will charge a fee.
 Of course, paying now rather than later also means that most students need to work while going to school and doing their clinical hours for the program.

-Different employers may provide various programs to help nursing students.
-Tuition reimbursement helps those who want to improve their education while working.
+Certain employers may provide various programs to help nursing students advance their careers.
+Tuition reimbursement helps those who want to continue their education while working.
 Employers benefit when their nurses go to school to further their education, so many are willing to reimburse tuition for prospective NPs.
-If your employer offers tuition reimbursement, be sure to collect all the information and stipulations on this option before you move forward with it, as some employers will require you to commit to working for them for a certain period of time upon completion of the program or risk having to pay back the tuition yourself.
+If your employer offers tuition reimbursement, be sure to collect all the information and stipulations on this option before you move forward with it, as some employers will require you to commit to working for them for a certain period of time upon completion of the program – or risk having to pay back the tuition yourself.
 Being clear about the rules will help you avoid any surprises down the line.